 There’s one piece of equipment the materials handling industry relies on to keep products moving and orders flowing, and that’s a conveyor.
-For simple and quick transportation of a wide variety of products, the installation of a suitable conveyor can significantly increase production and prove to be a cost effective investment.
+There are many types and uses of conveyors.
+For simple and quick transportation of a wide variety of products, the installation of a suitable conveyor can significantly increase production and prove to be a cost-effective investment.

 Which type of conveyor is right for your specific environment will depend on a number of factors including:

 - Environment within the facility

 There are specialist companies like Axiom GB that will guide you through these initial evaluations to enable you to make the right decision.
 Getting design advice at an early stage from experienced engineers who work for a trusted brand will pay dividends, saving both time and money long-term.
 The two most commonly used conveyors are roller conveyors and belt conveyors.

 Uses of Conveyors

 Transportation made easy – conveyors use minimal effort to move maximum loads

 Using parallel rollers mounted in frames, roller conveyors can be either unpowered or power-driven.
 Non-powered roller conveyors can be used to move product manually or by gravity.

 Power-driven roller conveyors use individually powered rollers activated by sensors as items travel down the line.
 The conveyors are usually divided into different zones.
 With a zero line pressure, conveyor product can be accumulated in a zone and will only move onto the next zone when there is space to do so.
 This alleviates the risk of damage as products never touch.

 You can install accessories underneath the rollers.
 For example, steel pins can be raised between rollers to halt products, angled wheels can be raised to divert products or lift bars can rise between rollers to elevate products for a particular operation.